California Authorities Bust Massive Illegal Fireworks Ring

 California considers the fireworks uncontrollable and dangerous but they are legal in other states.

-“We just went through the most catastrophic wildfire season in the state’s history,” said District 27 Senator Henry Stern.
-“Our communities are at risk and we know that.
-So we’re going to be vigilant like an eagle this 4th of July in making sure people are safe.”
+"We just went through the most catastrophic wildfire season in the state's history," said District 27 Senator Henry Stern.
+"Our communities are at risk and we know that.
+So we're going to be vigilant like an eagle this Fourth of July out there, making sure people are safe."

 On average, every year fireworks in California start more than 18,000 fires.